 The Rails gauze shirt above is a cult favorite, but I don’t know that they’re worth the spend.
 I love the looks of this similar gauze shirt from J.Crew Factory and it’s available at a much sweeter price in lots of pretty colors.

 1-3 Casual Summer Dresses

 While I definitely recommend having at least one nice summer dress to reach for when you attend a wedding or funeral or other nicer occasion, I also like having a couple of more casual selections.
 For my casual lifestyle, these will see more wear and prove more versatile.

-I also have the above dress in black, and I really enjoyed that last summer, too.
-It’s available in black again.
 This summer knit dress is so comfortable and versatile.
 It feels cool and fits so easily, true to size.
 And I love a black summer dress under a denim jacket for a casual date night look.

 I love wearing dresses in the summer, even around the house.
 But especially when I get out and about I love the feminine touch of a dress.
 Maxi dresses are trending this year, but choose the length of dress you enjoy and will wear the most.

 I’ve become convinced that every gal needs a summer blazer.
 Now maybe you’d still prefer a cardigan, and that’s fine.
 But even the prettiest cardigan can’t elevate an outfit the way a blazer can.
 And you can now find such beautiful, lightweight blazers in all price points.

 I definitely reach for my white linen blazer most frequently during the spring and summer.
 But you can find other versatile options, too.

 But for this wardrobe essentials list I am indeed referring to a blazer that would pair nicely with many things in your closet, not just one or two.
 So look for something in either one of your wardrobe neutrals or a signature color.